emirgo/OldBlog/README.md

 This software is deprecated and I won't be supporting the development any further.
-Installation You can find step by step installation of my blog software below.
+You can find step by step installation of my blog software below.
 ## Step 1
 ### Create a database with the name of *blog*
 ### OR YOU CAN EDIT THE CONFIG FILE (see step 5)